0xSero/partisia-docs/docs/operator.md

 To run a PBC node you need a private key, the genesis state, your own node config and the Docker image containing the application.
 For the rest of the guide we assume you are running Ubuntu 18.04 with Docker installed.

-We have a asciicast you can watch or just follow the written guide below.
+We have an asciicast you can watch or just follow the written guide below.

 [<img src="https://asciinema.org/a/UnZCs1xHiIwmg1lPx6WZe6SA3.svg" width="600px">](https://asciinema.org/a/UnZCs1xHiIwmg1lPx6WZe6SA3)